 The recipient has the right to determine when/if they want to read an email and reply to it.
 RRs should be reserved for those instances where it is critical to knowing the email was received/opened.
 And even then the recipient is under no obligation to accept your request.

-The bottom line?
-Use RRs for legal issues and important company matters where you want to have some sort of proof or “paper trail” that the email was sent and subsequently opened.
-Notify and ask in advance if it is that important.
-To send an RR request for every day-to-day business email, is simply not necessary (or appreciated) by recipients who do not have RRs completely turned off.
+Use RRs for legal issues and important company matters where you need to have some sort of proof or “paper trail” that the email was sent and subsequently opened.
+Ask in advance if it is that important.
+Simple!

 Have a question you would like me to post about?